The Alkaline Diet is Nonsense

 Our cells "burn" fuel combined with oxygen and generate carbon dioxide (CO2).

-The carbon dioxide dissolves into the bloodstream's water forming carbonic acid, which in turn dissociates into a hydrogen ion and a carbonate ion:
+The carbon dioxide dissolves into the water that forms part of the bloodstream's fluid, forming carbonic acid, which in turn dissociates into a hydrogen ion and a carbonate ion:

 CO2 + H2O → H2CO3 → H+ + HCO3-

-Hemoglobin picks up the hydrogen ions removing them from the bloodstream, which lowers its acidity, which in turn increases its pH.
+Hemoglobin picks up the hydrogen ions removing them from the bloodstream, lowering its acidity, and this increases its pH.

 Nerve cells detect the pH changes very quickly and this regulates respiration (more CO2 generated means more acidity and therefore you must breathe faster to eliminate it by exhaling it through your lungs).